vidavidorra/renovate/README.md

 ## Contributing

 Please [create an issue](https://github.com/vidavidorra/renovate/issues/new/choose) if you have a bug report or feature proposal, or [create a discussion](https://github.com/vidavidorra/renovate/discussions) if you have a question.
-If you like this project, please consider giving it a star ⭐ and/or become a [sponsor](https://github.com/sponsors/jdbruijn) to support my work.
+If you like this project, please consider giving it a star ⭐

 Refer to the [contributing guide](CONTRIBUTING.md) detailed information about other contributions, like pull requests.